benlagreca02/Metroid-II-RL/README.md

 # Metroid-II-RL

-This is my attempt at having reinforcemnt learning algo play Metroid II
+This is my attempt at having reinforcemnt learning play Metroid II

+Many other simmilar projects are out there, particularly with pokemon red
-I am implementing a "game wrapper" for Metroid II in the PyBoy emulator.

-For now, I'm using a custom fork of the emulator, but once I get my edits pulled into main, hopefully you can just use pip to install pyboy and get my metroid code.
+I am implementing a "game wrapper" for Metroid II in the PyBoy emulator, which is being implemented in a fork of the emulator, but once I get my edits pulled into main, hopefully you can just use pip to install pyboy and get my metroid code.

+For now I'm not going to stress too much about documentation.

 ## TODO